Are bands and artists still sending CD's in this digital era?

 fortunate to be serviced by overseas outlets that ease the wait.

-But lately, labels are forgetting about us...the industry is
+But lately, labels are forgetting about us...again, the industry is

 What is your policy